larabjork/beep-boop/README.md

 _A user should be able to enter a new number and see new results over and over again._

 The following specifications were used:
+* Spec: The program alerts the user if they enter a negative number.
+    * Input: "-111"
+    * Output: "Please enter a number greater than 0"
 * Spec: The program returns a range of numbers from 0 to the user's inputted number
     * Input: "4"
     * Output: "0, 1, 2, 3, 4"